Configuration#

 ) Whether the default interface activated by the JupyterLite link will be for Jupyter Lab or the RetroLab Notebook interface.

-- notebook_modification_function (type: function, default:
+- notebook_modification_function (type: str, default:

 None